Tuhinansh/Verification-JK-Flipflop/README.md

-1. Understand the JK Flip-Flop Behavior
-Truth table

-Functionality on clock edge
+🧠 JK Flip-Flop Design and Verification (SystemVerilog / Verilog) 📘 Overview

+This project demonstrates the design and verification of a JK Flip-Flop using Verilog HDL.
+The JK Flip-Flop is a fundamental sequential logic element used in digital systems for state storage and timing-based control.
+The project includes both the Design Under Test (DUT) and a self-contained testbench, with complete simulation and waveform analysis.

+⚙️ Functional Description

+The JK Flip-Flop operates based on clock edges and an asynchronous reset signal.
+Its behavior is summarized below:

+J	K	Next Q (on clk edge)	Description
+0	0	No change	Hold current state
+0	1	0	Reset
+1	0	1	Set
+1	1	Toggle	Inverts current state

-Asynchronous reset (if any)
+Asynchronous Reset:

-2. Write Verilog Code for JK Flip-Flop (Design Under Test - DUT)
+When the reset signal is high, the output Q immediately resets to 0, regardless of the clock.

+🧩 Design Details

 Inputs: J, K, clk, reset

 Output: Q

-Use always @(posedge clk or posedge reset)
+Sensitivity List: always @(posedge clk or posedge reset)

-3. Create Testbench File
-No ports (testbenches are self-contained)
+Implements asynchronous reset and standard JK logic behavior.

+🧪 Testbench Features

+Self-contained (no input/output ports)

-Declare reg signals for inputs and wire for output
+Declares reg signals for inputs and wire for the output

-Instantiate the DUT
+Instantiates the DUT

-Apply stimulus (various test cases for J and K combinations)

-Use $monitor or $display for printing

-Include a clock generation block
+Includes clock generation block

-4. Simulate the Design
-Use EDA Tool like ModelSim, Vivado, or Xilinx ISE
+Applies multiple test scenarios to verify all JK input combinations

+Uses $monitor / $display for real-time signal observation

+🧭 Simulation Workflow

-Compile both DUT and testbench
+Compile both DUT and testbench in an HDL simulator (e.g., ModelSim, Vivado, or Xilinx ISE)

-Run the simulation
+Run simulation to observe flip-flop behavior

-View output using waveform viewer
+View waveform using the simulation viewer

-5. Analyze the Waveform
-Check behavior for:
+Verify behavior for all input combinations:

 J=0, K=0 → Hold